Greece imposes capital controls as crisis deepens

-ATHENS Greece moved to check the growing strains on its crippled financial system on Sunday, closing its banks and imposing capital controls that brought the prospect of being forced out of the euro into plain sight.
+ATHENS Greece closed its banks and imposed capital controls on Sunday to check the growing strains on its crippled financial system, bringing the prospect of being forced out of the euro into plain sight.

 After bailout talks between the leftwing government and foreign lenders broke down at the weekend, the European Central Bank froze vital funding support to Greece's banks, leaving Athens with little choice but to shut down the system to keep the banks from collapsing.

-Banks are expected to be closed all next week, and there will be a daily 60 euro limit on cash withdrawals from cash machines, which will reopen on Tuesday.
+Banks will be closed and the stock market shut all week, and there will be a daily 60 euro limit on cash withdrawals from cash machines, which will reopen on Tuesday.
 Capital controls are likely to last for many months at least.

-Even as Tsipras spoke, the lines forming at petrol stations and in front of the shrinking number of bank machines that still contained cash highlighted the scale of the disaster facing Greeks, who have endured more than six years of economic decline.
+Even as Tsipras spoke late on Sunday, lines formed at petrol stations and the dwindling number of bank machines still holding cash, highlighting the scale of the disaster facing Greeks, who have endured more than six years of economic decline.

-The failure to reach a deal with creditors leaves Greece set to default on 1.6 billion euros of loans from the International Monetary Fund that fall due on Tuesday.
-Athens must repay billions of euros to the European Central Bank in the coming months.
+The failure to reach a deal with creditors leaves Greece set to default on 1.6 billion euros ($1.76 billion) of loans from the International Monetary Fund that fall due on Tuesday.
+Athens must also repay billions of euros to the European Central Bank in the coming months.

-After months of wrangling, Greece's exasperated European partners have put the blame for the crisis squarely on Tsipras' shoulders.
-The 40-year-old premier caught them by surprise in the early hours of Saturday by rejecting the demands of lenders and calling a bailout referendum.
+After months of wrangling, Greece's exasperated European partners have put the blame for the crisis squarely on Tsipras's shoulders.
+The 40-year-old premier caught them by surprise in the early hours of Saturday by rejecting the demands of lenders and calling a referendum on the bailout.

-After announcing the referendum, Tsipras asked for an extension of Greece's existing bailout until after the July 5th vote.
-Euro zone officials refused, and in his televised address Tsipras bemoaned the refusal as an "unprecedented act".
+After announcing the referendum, Tsipras asked for an extension of Greece's existing bailout until after the July 5 vote.
+Euro zone officials refused, and in his televised address Tsipras branded the refusal an "unprecedented act".

-Despite the hardening of positions, officials around Europe and the United States made a frantic round of calls and organized meetings to try to salvage the situation.
+Despite the hardening of positions, officials around Europe and the United States made a frantic round of calls and organised meetings to try to salvage the situation.

-U.S. President Barack Obama called German Chancellor Angela Merkel, and senior U.S. officials urged Europe and the IMF to come up with a plan to hold the single currency together and keep Greece in the euro zone.
+U.S. President Barack Obama called German Chancellor Angela Merkel, and senior U.S. officials including Treasury Secretary Jack Lew, who spoke to Tsipras, urged Europe and the IMF to come up with a plan to hold the single currency together and keep Greece in the euro zone.
 The German and French governments announced emergency political meetings.

 French Prime Minister Manuel Valls urged the Greeks to come back to the negotiating table.

 "I cannot resign myself to Greece leaving the euro zone ...
-We must find a solution," Valls told Europe 1, Le Monde and iTELE in a joint interview.
+We must find a solution," Valls told media.

-"That is going to have a real big impact on markets and that will generate increased volatility," said Ian Stannard, European head of FX strategy at Morgan Stanley in London.
+In Asia, policymakers were watching events closely, though the spillover effects appeared limited for now.

-The euro EUR= fell nearly 2 U.S. cents to a one-month low in early Asia Pacific trade.
-The fear of contagion produced a sharp move into safe-haven government debt.
-U.S. 10-year Treasury futures rose 1 27/32 in active trading early.
+Korea's finance ministry and central bank discussed the market reaction in meetings on Monday, while Japan's top government spokesman Yoshihide Suga said the government was in close co-operation with the Bank of Japan over the turmoil.

-The bank holiday announced by Tsipras is expected to last at least until Monday, July 6, the day after the planned referendum.
+The bank holiday announced by Tsipras will last at least until Monday, July 6, the day after the planned referendum, a Greek official said after a late-night meeting of the cabinet.
 The Athens stock exchange will be closed as the government tries to manage the financial fallout.

-Tsipras faces growing political pressure with opinion polls suggesting a majority of Greeks could turn their back on his call to reject the bailout and instead decide to support the lenders' package in next Sunday's referendum.
+Tsipras faces growing political pressure, with some opinion polls suggesting a majority of Greeks could turn their back on his call to reject the bailout and instead support the lenders' package in the referendum.

 If they do, he would face pressure to resign, leaving the way open for new elections.